For an in depth Aquarium Cleaning Article:

 In this short post I will point readers to the Fish as Pets post dealing with this subject (found within FishAsPets.com)

-In this post, I discuss anecdotal comments where by persons (often in authority in forums) make statements about the Aquarium Cleaning Machine and what it can and cannot due.
-In one case we see a person (who is likely a very knowledgeable aquarist) attack the messenger (in this case the inventor), without even using this product and using arguments that make no bearing on whether this product would be useful or not.
+In one case a person (who is likely a very knowledgeable aquarist) attack the messenger (in this case the inventor), without even using this product and using arguments that make no bearing on whether this product would be useful or not.
 He even notes that the inventor is likely a LFS owner and that his nitrates are likely over 40 ppm, which sadly if he really was honest, the inventor even states his background and as for the nitrates, I myself due not know what they are in his demonstration tank, HOWEVER I can state that in tests, using controlled tanks this device lowered the nitrates by half in many cases.

 Fish as Pets; Aquarium Cleaning Machine, Forum Hall of Shame part 3